Marshflair1988/ecommerce-store/README.md

 - **Types**: Explicit TypeScript interfaces and avoidance of empty object types
 - **JSX**: Self-closing tags for void elements and HTML5-valid markup

-These conventions were aligned with tutor feedback to maximize readability, maintainability, and assignment grading criteria.
+These conventions were aligned with tutor feedback to maximize readability, maintainability,

 ## Deployment